rajeevranjanpandey/GridMind-CT/README.md

 A custom transformer architecture designed to not only learn correlations but also model **causal dependencies** between power system variables, events, and actions.

 ### 2. Multi-Modal Inputs
-Supports various forms of data including:
+Supports various forms of data, including:

 - PMU and SCADA time-series measurements
 - Event logs and alarms